Gulf, Mobile and Ohio Railroad: Preservation

-In Popular Culture
+In popular culture

 Sonny Boy Williamson recorded the song GM&O Blues in 1945.

 A GM&O EMD E7 and passenger cars were featured in the 1967 film In the Heat of the Night.

 In popular music, the GM&O line is referenced in Adrian Belew's "The Rail Song," a nostalgic song about the heyday and subsequent decline of the American railroads.
 Originally on 1983's Twang Bar King album, the song can also be found on the Desire of the Rhino King compilation and in an acoustic version on both The Acoustic Adrian Belew and the Salad Days compilation.

 The album cover of the 1989 Traveling Wilburys song End of the Line features an upside down photograph of the Ann Rutledge at Lincoln, Illinois in 1953.